Graph Kernels: A Survey: Graph Kernels

 Each element $R$ of $M(v,v')$ is a set of pairs of nodes from the neighborhoods of $v \in V$ and $v' \in V'$, such that nodes in each pair have identical labels and no node is contained in more than one pair.
 The subtree kernel compares all pairs of vertices from two graphs by iteratively comparing their neighborhoods. \begin{definition}[Subtree Kernel] Let $G=(V,E)$ and $G'=(V',E')$ be two graphs.
 Then, the subtree kernel is defined as

-\end{definition} The computational complexity of the subtree kernel for a pair of graphs is $\mathcal{O}(n^2 4^{deg^*} h)$ where $deg^*$ is the maximum degree.
+\end{definition} The computational complexity of the subtree kernel for a pair of graphs is $\mathcal{O}(n^2 4^{deg^*} h)$.
 Although in the worst-case scenario, the runtime complexity of the subtree kernel is very high, in practice, it can be quite low if the input graphs are sparse or if there is sufficient diversity in the labels of the vertices.